Colnago owners' day returns for third successive year - Cycling Weekly

 If you own a Colnago a visit to Cambiago is a rite of passage – and since 2017 so is a trip to Chavenage House near Tetbury in Gloucestershire for a day celebrating the iconic Italian brand.

-British clothing label Le Col hosts the event, which takes place on August 18.
-Included in the price of £150 is a Le Col x Colnago 2019 limited edition jersey, a 40-mile ‘ride with legends’ through the Cotswolds countryside – Ben Swift was the guest in the first year and Colnago fan Bradley Wiggins was there for the second – followed by a champagne lunch on Chavenage’s manicured lawn and finally a Q&A with the WorldTour pros/Colnago ambassadors who have yet to be announced for the 2019 edition.
+British clothing label Le Col hosts the event, which takes place on August 18 this year.
+Included in the ticket price of £150 is a Le Col x Colnago 2019 limited edition jersey, a 40-mile ‘ride with legends’ through the Cotswolds countryside – Ben Swift was the guest in the first year and Colnago fan Bradley Wiggins was there for the second – followed by a champagne lunch on Chavenage’s manicured lawn and finally a Q&A with the WorldTour pros/Colnago ambassadors (yet to be announced for the 2019 edition).

 >>> The first Colnago owner’s day: celebrating with the brand’s biggest fans